Latin American and Latinx Studies Minor

 1

-Students may count a maximum of two of the following courses towards the Minor in Latin American Studies: SPA 202SPA 301SPA 302SPA 303
+Students may count a maximum of two of the following courses towards the Minor in Latin American Studies: SPA 201, SPA 202SPA 301SPA 302SPA 303

 Provisional Courses

 The following courses may count toward the Minor in Latin American and Latinx Studies, depending on course content in a given semester, including the student's final project.
-Students who would like to include these courses in their program of study should consult with the LALS Program Director in advance.
+Students who would like to include these courses in their program of study should consult with the LALS Program Director in advance to determine whether or not the course will be accepted.

 ECN 321International Trade3